soymh/open-webui-stuff/README.md

 # Memory Enhancement Tools for Open WebUI

 ## Overview
-The Memory Enhancement Tools are designed to facilitate memory management for Large Language Models (LLMs) within a web UI.
-These tools allow users to store, update, retrieve, and manage their memories effectively, enhancing the interaction experience with LLMs.
+These Tools are designed to facilitate functionality and memory management for Large Language Models (LLMs) within Open webUI, enhancing the interaction experience with LLMs.

 ## Tools